GaoYang-Thu/bp-pure-numpy/README.md

 # bp-pure-numpy
-This repo contains code that achieved bp without using any deep learning library, like TersorFlow or PyTorch
+This repo contains codes that achieved backprobagation algorithm in matrix form, without using any deep learning library, like TersorFlow or PyTorch

 ## Run
 1. Download all code